Gideon Adlon: Career

 Adlon made her professional acting debut in a 2011 episode of the FX comedy-drama series Louie, which also featured her mother Pamela.
 She went on to make guest appearances in the Disney Channel sitcom Girl Meets World (2016), the FX comedy-drama series Better Things (2016), the ABC miniseries When We Rise (2017), the CBS crime drama series Criminal Minds (2017), and the ABC anthology crime drama series American Crime (2017).

 Adlon received further recognition for her first starring role in the sex comedy film Blockers (2018), which received positive reviews and box office success.
 She went on to star in the critically acclaimed drama film The Mustang (2019).
 Also in 2019, Adlon had a starring role as Becca Gelb in the Netflix mystery teen drama series The Society.
 The series was originally renewed for a second season, but was later canceled as a result of the COVID-19 pandemic causing cost increases and difficulty scheduling production.

 Adlon starred as Frankie in the horror sequel film The Craft: Legacy, which was released on October 28, 2020.
 In 2021 she starred as Claire in the horror fantasy film Witch Hunt.
+She portrayed Winnie Black in the psychological thriller Miller's Girl (2024), alongside Jenna Ortega and Martin Freeman.
+In a review by The New York Times, Adlon was described as a standout in the film.

+She voiced Devon Izara, a Twi'lek Jedi, in the Disney+ animated series Star Wars: Maul – Shadow Lord.
+In 2026, she appeared in the third and final season of the HBO drama series Euphoria.